Policy Academic Misconduct Procedure

 a) cheating, collusion and plagiarism (including self-plagiarism);

-b) making a false representation as to a matter affecting a student as a student;
+b) making a false representation to gain academic advantage;

 c) tampering, or attempting to tamper, with examination papers, scripts, class work, grades or academic records;